-The materials are described in the Finnish National Bibliography, Fennica, and in the National Discography of Finland, Viola, when applicable.
+The materials are described in the the national bibliography Fennica and in the national discography Viola, when applicable.
+Both are available for use through the National Library Search Service.
 Collected materials are available to the public at the National Library and at other legal deposit libraries.
 Legal deposit collections located in different parts of Finland support regional equality.

 Annual statistics on all Finnish publications and recordings are based on the number of legal deposit copies received.

 Books, periodicals, serial publications, sheet music and maps are collected by all legal deposit libraries.
 Newspapers, sound and other recordings are only collected by the National Library.
 Ephemera are collected by the National Library and the Turku University Library.

 Online materials and materials archived by the National Audiovisual Institute (KAVI) are available through legal deposit terminals at all legal deposit libraries as well as at the Library of Parliament and at the National Audiovisual Institute.